addff/2310-ITT440/10% Individual Assignment/MUHAMMAD HAFIZHULLAH BIN BAHARUDIN/README.md

 A variety of plugins are available to expand the capabilities of Geany.
 Users may tailor the IDE to their own requirements by using these plugins.

 #### 4. Code Snippets:
-Geany lets you generate and utilise code snippets to rapidly add templates or common code patterns to your projects.
+Geany lets you generate and utilize code snippets to rapidly add templates or common code patterns to your projects.

 ### Functionality of Geany
 #### 1. Code Editing: